AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 4. [Worker Characteristics](#4.-worker-characteristics) - Job satisfaction is mediated by personality
 5. [Person-Environment Fit](#5.-person-environment-fit) - The match between an individuals interests and preferences, and the job.

-Schools 1-3 Have really good data on them which we will look at to see how much they are related to job satisfaction.
+Schools 1-3 Have fantastic data on them which we will look at to see how much they are related to job satisfaction.
 Schools 4 and 5 both have some data but not quite as robust.
-We will then look at a handful of other variables which also are less well supported than the first 3 but nonetheless are relevant - such as income.
+We will then look at a handful of other variables which also are less well-supported than the first 3 but nonetheless are relevant - such as income.

 I'm going to cover what the research on these has to say, and then explore a list of variables that I think are noteworthy, and hopefully during that process we can discover what are the most valid determinants / antecedents / predictors of job satisfaction so that we can control them.
 Although the following may seem like a lot of information and correlational evidence, note that the main paper it is drawn from - Humphrey (2007) `8` originally found 6,333 unique correlations across 260 articles with a pooled sample size of 75,000 subjects, and those discussed here were the most noteworthy out of them all.